ladas-larry/aab/frontend/content/guides/english-speaking-steuerberater-berlin.md

 ### Tax software

-If your tax situation is simple, use tax software.
-For example, if you have a full time job and no [tax-deductible](/glossary/steuerlich%20absetzbar) expenses.
+In most situations using tax software will be suficient.
+Particulary if you have a full time job and regular [tax-deductible](/glossary/steuerlich%20absetzbar) expenses.

 Using tax software cheaper and easier than finding a tax advisor.
 There are English-speaking options.